nakul-krishnakumar/nexure/README.md

 ### Introduction

 NEXURE is a contact management system that allows users to securely store, manage, and organize their contacts.

-The major technical improvement made in this project is the use of `POST` instead of `GET` to fetch contacts.
+The major technical change made in this project is the use of `POST` instead of `GET` to fetch contacts.
 This decision allows for sending an order type, which simplifies sorting the contacts and ensures that the sorting process is more efficient with minimal code.

 ### WORKING